moolen/bent/README.md

 ```
 Open the jaeger dashboard at [http://localhost:16686](http://localhost:16686) in your browser.
 There's a traffic-generator built-in.

+A lot of features are built into this implementation:

+- configurable health checking
+- configurable circuit breaking
+- configurable retry mechanics
+- json access logs
+- native open tracing integration (jaeger)
+- prometheus endpoint (`0.0.0.0:15090/stats/prometheus`)
+- configurable fault injection

+Just change the annotations in the `config.yaml`.
+They are reloaded at runtime.

 ## Concepts

 Bent makes assumptions about the way services are running and how they interact with each other.
 These concepts were initially tailored towards services running on `AWS Fargate`.

 ### Service Mesh
-All ECS FARGATE services are meshed.
+All ECS FARGATE **tasks** are meshed.
 All ingress and egress traffic flows through the sidecar.

 Example: